R3DRUN3/cyberhall/README.md

 ## Abstract
 This repository collects notes, walkthroughs and proof of concepts <br/> for everything related to the world of cybersecurity, especially CTF (Capture The Flag).<br/><br/>
 I strongly believe that the best way to learn InfoSec and SecOps <br/> is to get your hands dirty and hit your head repeatedly and violently against it 😄

+> [!NOTE]
+> If you like this repo I also suggest you to take a look at [*this*](https://github.com/r3drun3/sploitcraft).

 ## Usage
 Clone this repo and move to the desired subfolder to read notes and execute code.